 - In May-August your duties will include maintenance of research plots, general maintenance and upkeep of farm, public relations during public field activities, and harvesting and data collection of research plots throughout the growing season.

-Please contact Bill Chase at 353-7878 or email at firstname.lastname@example.org if you are interested in a rewarding experience.
+Please contact Bill Chase at 353-7878 or email at firstname.lastname@example.org if you are interested.